 1. Burnt Offering

 The burnt offering teaches that God is pleased to accept anyone who comes to Him through His prescribed sacrifice (Leviticus 1:3).
-The whole animal was consumed on the altar, and it atoned for the worshipper’s sin.
+The whole animal was consumed on the altar and atoned for the worshipper’s sin.
 It satisfied God’s wrath against sin and made fellowship possible between a holy God and a sinful person.

 2. Grain Offering

 Someone accepted by God by His grace—through the burnt offering—could respond in gratitude through a grain (or cereal) offering (Leviticus 2:2).
 It usually was an offering of flour and oil in which a handful was burned and the priests ate the rest.
-It was a gift to God from the best of the worshipper’s agricultural produce in an act of thanksgiving for sins forgiven.
+It was a gift to God from the best of the worshipper’s agricultural produce as an act of thanksgiving for sins forgiven.

 An additional offering, the drink offering (or “libation”), was poured on top of the grain offering as a symbol of joy (Leviticus 23:13; cf. Exodus 29:40-41).